oscar-raig/Calculate_Regression/README.md

 2. STEP 2
 The program removes some data numbers if the coefficient regression get worst, with these numbers.

-Then, you obtain "clean data", without points that generate the bad coefficient.
+Then, you get "clean data", without points that generate the bad coefficient.